Skip to Main Content

 Participation in Leapfrog’s surveys offer hospitals the ability to assess their strengths and weaknesses in areas such as hospital-acquired condition scores and evidence-based care to address common acute conditions.

 In addition to making these survey findings publicly available, Leapfrog publishes a Hospital Safety Grade.
-The composite score assigns individual hospitals a letter grade to indicate hospital performance on patient safety according to an analysis of up to 30 quality and safety measures.
+The composite score assigns individual hospitals a letter grade to indicate hospital performance on patient safety according to an analysis of up to 27quality and safety measures.
 For more information, visit The Leapfrog Group.

 Transplant and bariatric performance centers

-Plan providers must utilize contracted transplant and bariatric performance centers for all members qualifying for these procedures to promote the best clinical outcomes and coordination of care.
+Plan physicians and other providers must utilize contracted transplant and bariatric performance centers for all members qualifying for these procedures to promote the best clinical outcomes and coordination of care.
 These performance centers and their participating surgeons have been selected based on adherence to national guidelines and accredited requirements and have demonstrated an ongoing commitment to improving surgical performance and patient outcomes.
 The performance centers are also expected to coordinate a seamless transition of care by sharing information and keeping PCPs informed of their patients’ status.
-Lists of transplant and bariatric performance centers are available in the Provider Library > Operations Manual Benefits > Bariatric Surgery or Transplants .
+Lists of transplant and bariatric performance centers are available in the Provider Library > Provider Manual Benefits > Bariatric Surgery > Health Net Bariatric Surgery Performance Center or select Transplants > Health Net Transplant Performance Centers.

 Behavioral health services

 As appropriate, PCPs provide care for Plan members who have behavioral health diagnoses.
 The Plan also offers behavioral services.
-Practitioners and providers may refer members for behavioral health services or members can self-refer by calling the phone number on their health plan ID cards.
+Physicians and other providers may refer members for behavioral health services or members can self-refer by calling the phone number on their health plan ID cards.

 Coordination of care is fundamental to the member’s well-being.
 PCP offices that receive information from other medical or behavioral health specialists are encouraged to document the information in the member’s medical record and review relevant information with the member at his or her next primary care visit.